A Dichotomous Analysis of Unemployment Benefits: An Optimal Fair Tax Rate

-Furthermore, the tax rule also minimizes the mean absolute deviation (thereafter, MAD) from the mean as $n \to \infty$.
-For a Beta distribution, especially with large parameters, MAD is a more robust measure of statistical dispersion than the variance.
-The MAD around the mean for the posterior $\tilde p_{n,\omega}$ is (e.g., Gupta and Nadarajah 2004, page 37):
+Moreover, this tax rule also minimizes the mean absolute deviation (MAD) from the mean as $n \to \infty$.
+For Beta distributions---especially with large parameters---MAD is a more robust measure of dispersion than variance or semivariance.

-In the next theorem, we identify the same tax rule by minimizing the asymptotic MAD.